greenish/playdust-ui/README.md

 ## Libraries/Conventions/Patterns

+1. ### No Shortcuts on Typescript: No `any` and no (/minimal) type casting.
+    The real value of Typescript comes when there are no shortcuts being taken. ¨ Every shortcut introduces a potential for unexpected failures.

 1. ### One Single export per file
     To keep the file structure self documenting, each file must only export a single `default` export which it is named after. iE. `MyComponent.tsx` exports `<MyComponent … />`